alovajs/alovajs.github.io/tutorial/client/strategy/action-delegation-middleware.md

 ### Basic usage

-> Take vue3 as an example, the usage is the same in react and svelte.
+> Take Vue 3 as an example, the usage is the same in react and svelte.

 Use `actionDelegationMiddleware` in component A to delegate the action function of `useRequest`.